 Floor decals that determine spacing will be placed throughout the building to assist guests.
 We ask that all guests abide by these spacing markers.

-What cleaning and sanitation efforts will be in place?
+What cleaning and sanitation efforts are in place?

 Increased cleaning protocols have been implemented to ensure that all surfaces and restrooms are consistently disinfected.
-All high touch surfaces will be disinfected at least every four hours in accordance with CDC guidelines.
+All high touch surfaces are disinfected at least every four hours in accordance with CDC guidelines.
 In addition, hand sanitizer stations have been placed throughout the building for guests to use.

 Do I need to reserve my ticket in advance?
 What if I don’t have one when I arrive?